shivanic02/shivanic02/README.md

 Welcome to my digital workshop!
 I'm a recent M.S. graduate from Arizona State University, where I specialized in Data Science, Analytics, and Engineering.
 I thrive on transforming complex problems into elegant, intelligent solutions.

 My passion lies at the intersection of full-stack development and artificial intelligence.
-I love the entire creation process—from designing intuitive user experiences with
+I love the entire creation process... from designing intuitive user experiences with

 React and JavaScript to engineering powerful backend systems with Node.js, and bringing them to life with cutting-edge AI.
 I'm especially fascinated by the power of Natural Language Processing and have experience fine-tuning large vision-language models.